Leeds - Crystal Palace: How to watch, start time, stream, odds, prediction

 Four players won’t play for Leeds, as Diego Llorente, Gaetano Berardi, Adam Forshaw, and Rodrigo are unavailable with various injuries.

-Palace’s long injury list features plenty of regulars, with James McCarthy, James McArthur, and Joel Ward possibilities to play but Wilfried Zaha, James Tomkins, Nathan Ferguson, Wayne Hennessey, Mamadou Sakho, Jeff Schlupp, and Connor Wickham all out of the match.
+Palace’s long injury list features plenty of regulars, with James McCarthy, James McArthur and Joel Ward all out as they join Wilfried Zaha, James Tomkins, Nathan Ferguson, Wayne Hennessey, Mamadou Sakho, Jeff Schlupp, and Connor Wickham all out of the match.
+Palace name just six players on the bench.

 Odds and ends (full odds provided by our partner, PointsBet)